How to Merge PDF Files Into One, the Right Way

 What is preserved

-CocoPDFโs Merge PDF tool uses a server-side PDF engine, which copies each pageโs content exactly into the combined document โ text, images, vector graphics, and links within pages all carry over.
-One thing to be aware of: bookmarks and the navigation outline from the individual source files generally do not survive the merge, since each file had its own separate structure.
+CocoPDF's Merge PDF tool uses a server-side PDF engine, which copies each page's content exactly into the combined document.
+Text, images, vector graphics, and links within pages all carry over untouched, at their original resolution and with no re-encoding.

 After merging